Carlos Baca-Flor

-Carlos Baca-Flor Soberón (June 11, 1869 – February 20, 1941) was a Peruvian painter known for his portraits.
+Carlos Baca-Flor Falcón (June 11, 1869 – February 20, 1941) was a Peruvian painter known for his portraits.

 Biography

 Baca-Flor was born in the Islay region of Arequipa, in the south of Peru.
 After his first birthday, his family moved to Santiago, Chile.
 In Santiago, Baca-Flor did his first studies, showing a talent for art which was encouraged by his parents.
-When Baca-Flor was 13 years old, his father died, Who was a large supporter and a driving factor after his death for Baca-Flor to continue and pursue art. he was placed under the care of his cultured and generous mother Julia.
+When Baca-Flor was 13 years old, his father died.
+He would be a large supporter and a driving factor after his death for Baca-Flor to continue and pursue art.
+Baca-Flor was placed under the care of his cultured and generous mother, Julia.
 Every Friday, she invited 12 poor children to their house and personally looked after them.
 Their life was hard, and they spent days without eating for lack of money.
 To earn a living, his mother taught piano to children in wealthy Santiago.

 In Chile, Baca-Flor was extremely close to his friends and teachers.
 When he was in the Academia de Artes de Santiago he was just a teenager, impetuous and full of ideas.
 Students in years above him called him "the critical" (el crítico) because he found the defects in their work.
 Always excelling, he won the gold medal in painting, sculpture, and drawing every year.

 At the end of his studies, he received the Rome Prize, a special award for having won the last three contests in a row.
 On the podium the day of the awards, the rector of the Academia de Artes offered to naturalize him, since being Chilean was a requirement for the award.
 Baca-Flor declined the offer, saying he could not betray his homeland, and left the ceremony immediately.